JavaScript's ecosystem is uniquely paranoid

 JavaScript makes you paranoid

 Three factors have caused a widespread cultural paranoia among JavaScript developers.
 This has been inculcated over years.
-These factors are: JavaScript's weak dynamic type system; the diversity of runtimes JavaScript targets; and the fact of deploying software on the web.
+These factors are: JavaScript's weak dynamic type system; the diversity of runtimes JavaScript targets; and the physics of deploying software on the web.

 1. Weak dynamic typing